agustinhenze/zephyr-arm/README.rst

 Zephyr Project Docker Image for ARM boards
 ==========================================

 This docker image makes it easy to get going with building and running apps based on the Zephyr Project RTOS for ARM boards.
+It only works on linux!

 What's included
 ---------------

-* Based on debian:stretch
+* Based on debian:stretch-backports
 * GNU ARM Embedded Toolchain (gcc-arm-none-eabi debian package)
 * OpenOCD + gdb for debugging
 * qemu-arm-system for running emulated